A Benchmark Library for Distributed Power System Analysis and Optimization: Validating DPLib Test Systems Using OPF

 \subsubsection{DPLib AC OPF Solver}

-The DPLib AC OPF solver implements a distributed ADMM-based solver in MATLAB for any power system preprocessed using the DPLib partitioning tool.
-It enables large-scale distributed analysis, where each region independently solves its local AC OPF while coordinating inter-regional tie-lines.
-The solver developed in this work is publicly available at \href{https://github.com/LSU-RAISE-LAB/DPLib/tree/main/DPLib
+The DPLib AC OPF solver provides a MATLAB implementation of a distributed ADMM-based AC OPF algorithm that operates on any power system previously partitioned using the DPLib framework.
+The solver is implemented in the publicly available file \texttt{DistACOPF.m}, accessible through the GitHub repository at \href{https://github.com/LSU-RAISE-LAB/DPLib/tree/main/DPLib

-After loading the partitioned data, the code augments each region’s branch matrix with its tie-lines and initializes region-specific variables (e.g., bus counts, initial voltage values).
-The main ADMM loop iteratively solves each region’s local AC OPF via the helper function \texttt{Acopf}, based on \eqref{acopf}, updating voltage magnitudes and angles.
-Dual variables are adjusted using consistency gradients to enforce agreement across tie-lines.
-Convergence is declared if the worst primal residual falls below the threshold.
-The optimality gap is computed per iteration if a centralized cost is provided.
-Final plots show convergence trends, and status messages are printed throughout.
-The overall process flow of the DPLib AC OPF solver is presented in algorithm \ref{alg:opf}.
+The function begins by requesting the partitioned \texttt{.mat} file and the user-defined ADMM parameters, including the penalty value \(\rho\), the convergence tolerance, the maximum number of iterations, the $\rho_{\mathrm{AC}}^{\max}$, and optionally the centralized AC OPF cost for computing the optimality gap.
+After these inputs are provided, the solver loads the partitioned data and augments the branch matrices for each region with their associated tie-lines.
+It then initializes regional variables describing bus counts, voltage magnitudes and angles, and other quantities needed to enable the local AC OPF solves and the coordination steps.

+The main ADMM loop is implemented in the \texttt{DistACOPF.m} function.
+In each iteration, every region independently solves its local nonlinear AC OPF using the helper function \texttt{acopf}, which is based on the formulation in equation~\eqref{acopf}.
+The updated voltage magnitudes and phase angles from each region are then exchanged virtually via the consistency constraints applied to the tie-lines.
+The dual variables are updated at each step based on mismatches in the angle and magnitude variables across the interfaces, ensuring that neighboring regions gradually reach agreement.
+The loop continues until the maximum primal residual across all tie-lines drops below the specified tolerance.
+If a centralized AC OPF cost is provided, the function also evaluates the optimality gap at every iteration to quantify the progress toward the optimum.

+Once the iterations terminate, the solver prints summary information and generates plots that illustrate the convergence behavior of the primal residual and, when applicable, the optimality gap.
+The complete algorithmic flow implemented in \texttt{DistACOPF.m} is summarized in Algorithm~\ref{alg:opf}.

+{ DPLib provides an automatic main runner for benchmark generation and validation.
+The runner takes centralized case names and requested region counts as inputs, generates the corresponding distributed datasets, verifies the regional data, and optionally runs the distributed DC OPF and AC OPF validation workflows. }